-Most of the back covers for iPad Pro that are available are made from a hard plastic.
-These are great as long as you don't actually attach or put the cover on your iPad 12.9 or 10.5.
+Most of the back covers for iPad that are available are made from hard plastic.
+These are great as long as you don't actually attach or put the cover on your iPad.
 Why you ask?

-Because those covers are not engineered to be actually on the iPad Pro.
+Because those covers are not engineered to be actually on the iPad.
 They are designed and engineered to a theoretical shape.
-The people who make and market these hard plastic shell type covers never take into account the stresses caused by needing to stay attached to your 10.5 or 12.9.
+The people who make and market these hard plastic shell-type covers never take into account the stresses caused by needing to stay attached to your Apple tablet.

 Shortly after that, a corner or two will break off.
 The whole point of the cover is to provide protection.
-The poor engineering and materials used undermines that very purpose.
+The poor engineering and materials used undermine that very purpose.
 More cracks will ensue eventually rendering the cover non-functioning and headed for the landfill in which it was always destined.